Coremine Medical gives you quick access to comprehensive information

 When you click the Library link on the Navigation bar in Tools a panel will open with four options:

-The abstract for an article appears in the View Document pane after having clicked its PMID in the result list table.
+The abstract for an article appears in the View article pane after having clicked its PMID in the List of articles table.

-In addition to the abstract text, View Document shows the article PMID, its Title, its Biomedical expert (first author), the Publication (with volume, issue, etc.) and the Year that it was published.
+In addition to the abstract text, View article shows the article PMID, its Title, its Biomedical expert (first author), the Publication (with volume, issue, etc.) and the Year that it was published.

 Functions for importing and exporting lists of articles are found under this Library tool (uploading concepts files is another function discussed in File upload).
-There are four buttons in the Library actions group at the upper right of the Library pane: Empty; Import; Export; Network; Cluster.
+There are four buttons in the Library actions group at the upper right of the Library pane: Empty; Import; Export; Network.

 Empty: Clicking this button simply removes all content from the Library basket.
 WARNING!
 There is no undo button for this action.
 The Library basket may contain hand-picked articles selected from the List of articles pane.
 In this case you would have to repeat this process to reconstruct the list.